tsaad-dev/te/drafts/te-types-update/draft-ietf-teas-rfc8776-update.md

 --- abstract

-This document defines a collection of common data types, identities, and groupings in YANG data modeling language.
-These derived common data types, identities and groupings are intended to be imported by other modules, e.g., those which model the Traffic Engineering (TE) configuration and state capabilities.
+This document defines a collection of commonly used Traffic Engineering (TE) specific data types, identities, and groupings in YANG data modeling language.
+These derived common data types, identities, and groupings are intended to be imported by other modules that model configuration and state for TE constructs, such as TE Topologies, TE Tunnels, TE Policies, TE Paths, TE Label Switched Paths (LSPs), and TE interfaces.

 This document obsoletes RFC 8776.